Soccer fan killed after violent Rio de Janeiro derby game

-RIO DE JANEIRO A Brazilian soccer fan was shot dead after violence erupted in Rio de Janeiro following a derby match between Flamengo and Vasco da Gama, news reports said on Sunday.
+RIO DE JANEIRO (Reuters) - A Brazilian soccer fan was shot dead after violence erupted in Rio de Janeiro following a derby match between Flamengo and Vasco da Gama, news reports said on Sunday.

 The unidentified man was shot in the throat and three others were hit by bullets in the gunfight that followed the game.
 The three were reportedly released from hospital but police could not be reached to confirm details.